altipla-consulting/influxdb/README.md

 influxdb
 ========

+> **DEPRECATED:** We recommend using the official client at https://github.com/influxdata/influxdb/tree/master/client instead.

 Unofficial InfluxDB client written in Go to send stats and query the stored data.

 > This client library has additional goodies that the official one does not have (like interacting